Reverend Lois Van Leer (aka Rev. Lo)

 The first UU congregation I served was in Bozeman, Montana.
 Just as the Corvallis UCC church had grown me up as a minister, the Bozeman congregation taught me how to be a UU minister.
 I loved my 7 years there and Montana and its landscape will always have a hold on my soul.
 I then accepted a position at the Woodinville UU Church outside of Seattle.
 I had longed to be closer to family and friends in the Pacific Northwest.
 I continued to learn and grow in my ministry in the 8 years I served the Woodinville congregation.
 I left when I realized that I had given them all I knew how to give them.
 It was time for someone else to take them to the next step.

 Like every other position I have held in ministry, the position of developmental minister at the UU Church in Eugene fell to me out of the sky.
 As the saying goes, “Life is what happens when you are busy making other plans.”
-And so, my spouse, Lori, and I are building a life here in Eugene and I am building a partnership with the leadership and members of the Eugene UU congregation.
-It has been a gift.
+And so here I am in Eugene!

 A bit more about me: I am a broken-down ex-jock with 4 artificial joints.
 I have learned to play pickleball as a compromise.
-I still hike, kayak, and love to rockhound and look for chanterelle mushrooms.
+I still hike, kayak, and love to rock hound and look for chanterelle mushrooms.
 I consider rocks, bones, and feathers to be my treasures.
 I enjoy birding but am able only to recognize only a few of the raptors I so adore.
 I have two phobias: snakes and dust bunnies.
 I believe in playing really loud rock when cleaning house.
 I prefer milk over dark chocolate, chai over coffee.
 I am a born-again carnivore after 26 years as a vegetarian.
 I don’t drink or drug- been there, done that, over it.
 I don’t tend to get jokes though I love to laugh.
 I read fiction as I believe it holds its own truths.
 My taste in film runs toward drama because it is not my own.
 Whenever Wendell Berry’s “despair for the world grows in me,” I seek out the wild natural places for solace and renewal.
-My wife, Lori, and I enjoy a quiet life and are owned by a mini Australian Shepherd/mini Poodle named Oso.
-As in , “Oh so cute, Oh so bad, Oh so smart, Oh so sweet, Oh so pesty, Oh so…” Our son and his wife live in the Seattle and we have 3 grandchildren.
-We have 8 nieces and nephews and 12 great nieces and nephews.
+I am owned by a mini Australian Shepherd/mini Poodle named Oso.
+As in , “Oh so cute, Oh so bad, Oh so smart, Oh so sweet, Oh so pesty, Oh so…” My son and his wife and infant daughter live in Seattle.
+I also have two grandsons who reside in Texas.
+I have 8 nieces and nephews and 13 great nieces and nephews.

 On my gravestone I want these words to be inscribed: “Only Connect.”
 Which is really a moot point as I intend to be cremated.